 "To develop and enhance the options of self-defense, so they may become viable considerations to the woman who is attacked."
-R.A.D.: Basic Physical Defense

-What is R.A.D.?
-The Rape Aggression Defense System is a program of realistic self-defense tactics and techniques.
-It is a comprehensive course for women that begins with awareness, prevention, risk reduction and avoidance while progressing to the basics of handson defense training.
+Aggression Defense System is a program of realistic self-defense tactics and techniques.
+It is a comprehensive course for women that begins with awareness, prevention, risk reduction and avoidance while progressing to the basics of hands-on defense training.
 R.A.D. is not a martial arts program.
 Members of the University Police Department are currently teaching the RAD System of Physical Defense at the University of South Florida.